What happens to Time when the moon shines on a sundial?

 …get directly into [Minty's] mind.
 Children in real life are constantly pretending, saying what they think grown-ups want rather than what they are really thinking.
 If they said aloud some of the things they think they would appear unattractive and rude and it would be unconvincing, anyhow.
 As an alternative to voice-over as a way to show what is really going on in [her] mind, I use[d]... the device of telling her story into a tape-recorder for Minty in 'Moondial'.

 When director Colin Cant cast Minty, he visited numerous stage schools.
-Knowing from experience that they used the audition process to reward children and punish others, when at the Corona Stage School he deliberately asked to also see the 'naughty children' also, with 14-year-old Siri Neal classed in that category.
-She has since said that it came as a complete surprise to everyone at the stage school that of everyone there, she was the one chosen, however she had the most otherworldly presence.
+Knowing from experience that they used the audition process to reward well-behaved children, who they let audition, and punish others who have been playing up, when at the Corona Stage School he deliberately asked to also see the 'naughty children' also, with 14-year-old Siri Neal classed in that category.
+She has since said that it came as a complete surprise to everyone at the stage school that of everyone there, she was the one chosen.
+It was considered, however, that she had the most otherworldly presence.

 Filming took place over eight weeks, predominantly at Belton House.
 As this location was out of the way with few visitors, no aircraft flying overhead or traffic to distract or ruin takes, this went extremely smoothly.
 The masked and hooded children who torment Sarah were played by local schoolchildren.
 The most difficult part of filming were the time travel sequences.
-These involved a circular track being placed around the Moondial so that the camera would quickly spin around and around the dial, filming firstly towards Minty on the dial and then breaking off to film the dial's surroundings.
-This sequence frequently made the cameraman dizzy and feel sick.
+These involved a circular track being placed around the Moondial so that while circling around the dial and pointing towards Minty the camera would then quickly break off and spin around while still circling.
+This sequence frequently made the cameraman feel dizzy and sick.

 Better bury your head, dear, the mirrors are coming out to play.